 And it will be a most wonderful time for all at Winter Wildland on Dec.
 29 and 30.

-The real fun here is in taking a Winter Break – whether from school or work – with family and friends, spending the day in nature and seeing native Northwest animals enjoy those unique treats like evergreens decorated with tasty edibles, ice piles, an igloo, snowmen and more.
+And for people, the real fun is in taking a Winter Break – whether from school or work – with family and friends, spending the day in nature and seeing native Northwest animals enjoy those unique treats like evergreens decorated with tasty edibles, popsicles and more.

-Plus every entry to the wildlife park also comes with a 50-minute trip aboard a heated tram through the 435-acre Free-Roaming Area, which is home to bison, Roosevelt elk, bighorn sheep, deer and six moose, including yearling Willow and calves Aspen and Spruce.
+Plus every entry to the wildlife park also comes with a 40-minute trip aboard a heated tram through the 435-acre Free-Roaming Area, which is home to bison, Roosevelt elk, bighorn sheep, deer, and moose.

-And children from toddlers through tweens will have a ball in the new Kids’ Trek nature-inspired play area.
+And – weather permitting – children from toddlers through tweens can burn off that holiday energy in the Kids’ Trek nature-inspired play area.